alwaysai/video-streamer/readme.md

 This alwaysAI app performs realtime object detection and streams video and text data to a Flask-SocketIO server that can be located on another device.

 ## Setup
-This app requires access to alwaysAI's Beta program.
-To sign up go to the [Sign up page](https://www.alwaysai.co/dashboard).
+This app requires an alwaysAI account.
+Head to the [Sign up page](https://www.alwaysai.co/dashboard) if you don't have an account yet.
+Follow the instructions to install the alwaysAI toolchain on your development machine.

-Follow the setup instructions located on the [Docs page](https://www.alwaysai.co/docs/getting_started/introduction.html).
+Next, create an empty project to be used with this app.
+When you clone this repo, you can run `aai app configure` within the repo directory and your new project will appear in the list.

 ## Usage
 ### Server